benknoble/loner/README.md

 The CLI drivers have the same interface: they read from standard in, or from a file if passed one as a parameter.
 They output to standard out a formatted grammar, suitable for machine consumption, or an error message if the input is not EBNF-formatted (see below).
+Loner additionally errors if the grammar is not LL(1).
 The exit status reflects the success state (0: success, 1: not ebnf, 2: invalid arguments).
 Given the `-h` flags gives a help message.
 Given the `-q` suppresses output.

 ## Getting Started